HubSpot/codegallery/readme.md

 ---
 ## Frequently Asked Questions

+**Are new Code Gallery entries reviewed before being pubslished?**
+Yes.
+To keep quality high and protect against any malicious activity, we review all entries before publishing them in the Code Gallery.
+We try to do this as fast as possible, however, this is a voulenteer effor - please allow up to 7-10 business days. :) Thanks for your patience.

 **I’ve never used GitHub before - what’s the best way to learn how to use it?**
 If you’ve never used it before, GitHub is well worth your investment of time to learn how to use and is fairly easy to pick up.